micah-shull/Git/README.md

 # Git
 Git - Working with Git

-Here's a well-structured **README** file for your Git repository.
-It highlights the purpose of the repo, provides an overview of the included notebooks, and gives users clear instructions on how to use them.

----

 ### 📌 **Git Basics & Workflows**
 **A Practical Guide to Using Git Efficiently**